ktor-doc-jp/ktor-doc-jp/pages/quickstart/gradle.md

 {: .note.tip }

-As for Kotlin 1.2x, coroutines are still an experimental feature in Kotlin, so you will need to tell the compiler that you are okay with using them to avoid warnings:
+As for Kotlin 1.2x, coroutines are still an experimental feature in Kotlin, so you will need to tell the compiler that it is okay to use them to avoid warnings:

 ```groovy
 kotlin {